-Although many of the renderings include the pedestrian overpass, the applicant is not planning to construct the walkway as part of this development.
-Without this connection to allow direct access over the CPR line, pedestrians who wish to use the transit centre would be required to walk westbound on Murray Street, cross at the Moody Street overpass, and double back to reach the station.
+Without this connection to allow direct access over the CP Railway, pedestrians who wish to use the transit centre would be required to walk westbound on Murray Street, cross at the Moody Street overpass, and double back to reach the station.
+In addition, it may have implications on the requested parking variance, as it is significant.